matiasvlevi/SMA420564/README.md

   10 --- to ----> GPIO9
   11 --- to ----> GPIO11
 ```
-Wants to change the pin configuration?
+Want to change the pin configuration?
 Modify `config/pinConfig.txt` with this syntax `GPIOPIN:DisplayPin`.

 <br/><br/>